-A. A small business may apply to the Authority for a twelve-month letter of certification as a qualified small business.
-"Requests for Certification as a Qualified Small Business" must be submitted electronically through the Authority's electronic application system.
+A. A small business may apply to the Authority for a twelve-month letter of certification as a qualified small business on or after July 1, 2006.
+"Requests for Certification as a Qualified Small Business" must be submitted electronically through the Authority's EASY system.
 A small business may submit a single request for certification to be eligible for a twelve-month period.
 During the twelve-month certification any qualified investment may generate tax credits as long as the provisions and limitations outlined in Section 4 are upheld.